 ^{}Alternative course work must be approved by faculty advisor.
 A total of 20 semester hours in primary discipline required.
+At least sixteen hours must be at the 300/400 level.

 SOSCI Majors must choose TWO Secondary Concentrations from the choices below: